 Fear of a cancer diagnosis or treatment emerged as a critical factor in delaying medical consultation, reported by 38.1% of participants.
 This fear is often compounded by a lack of knowledge and misconceptions about the disease and its treatment.
 Negative perceptions about the toxicity of cancer treatments, such as chemotherapy, can deter patients from seeking help.
 This is particularly evident in developing countries where fear of diagnosis is more prevalent among those with a family history of breast cancer [7,20].
 In contrast, in the UK, only 4.9% of delays are attributed to fear, highlighting a significant difference in perception between developed and developing nations [21].
 Disseminating positive information about cancer survivorship and organizing awareness campaigns can help alleviate this fear.
 Furthermore, encouraging cancer survivors to share their experiences could normalize discussions about the disease and reduce the stigma associated with cancer diagnosis and treatment.

 Embarrassment related to breast examinations and discussing reproductive health is another significant barrier, particularly in societies with conservative norms.
 In Bangladesh, where concepts like 'Purdah' promote modesty, women may feel uncomfortable undergoing breast examinations or discussing their symptoms with healthcare providers.
-This cultural barrier is evident in our study, where 44.6% of participants reported embarrassment as a reason for delay Similar trends are observed among South Asian women residing in developed countries, indicating that cultural influences on health-seeking behavior persist even outside their native contexts [22,23].
+This cultural barrier is evident in our study, where 44.6% of participants reported embarrassment as a reason for delay.
+Similar trends are observed among South Asian women residing in developed countries, indicating that cultural influences on health-seeking behavior persist even outside their native contexts [22,23].
 Efforts to increase awareness and normalize breast health discussions are crucial.
 Training healthcare providers, particularly female staff, to handle these situations sensitively can also reduce patient discomfort and encourage timely medical consultations.

 Socio-economic factors, including education level and household income, significantly impact patient delays.
 Our study found that patients with a monthly income of 5,000-10,000 BDT had 1.45 times higher odds of experiencing delays compared to those with incomes over 20,000 BDT Financial constraints often prevent patients from seeking timely medical care, as many may prioritize other family needs over personal health.
 Moreover, education plays a crucial role in health-seeking behavior.
 Illiterate patients were found to delay diagnosis at twice the rate of those with secondary education or higher.
 Educated women are more likely to recognize symptoms and seek medical attention promptly, which is consistent with findings from other studies [24,25].
 Lack of access to electronic devices and mass media further exacerbates this issue, as these are primary sources of health information.
 Women without access to these resources are less likely to be aware of breast cancer symptoms and the importance of early detection [26,27].
 Targeted interventions, such as community-based educational programs and mass media campaigns, are needed to address these barriers.